yuanliangxie/Calculator_PyQt/README.md

 # Calculator_PyQt
-PyQt_simple-practice as a guide for beginner you can run the main program from run.py the requirment for the program is only need `PyQt`
+- PyQt_simple-practice as a guide for beginner
+- you can run the main program from run.py
+- the requirment for the program is only need `PyQt`
 ```
 conda install pyqt
 ```
-good luck!
+- Good luck!